-Adverse effects are very rare, and some of the side effects you can expect are mild and short term.
+Adverse effects are rare, and some side effects you can expect are mild and short-term.

 Some of the mild side effects you may experience include mild fever, discomfort or swelling at the vaccination area, decreased activity and appetite, or sneezing.